katzenpost/katzenpost/specs/end_to_end.rst

    Clients periodically poll their Provider with a retreive_message command.
-This section describes the client behavior upon receiving messages from their Provider, based on type. /*Ania: type of what? */
+This section describes the client behavior upon receiving messages from their Provider, based on type.

 4.2.1 Client Message Processing
 -------------------------------